markrebec/trailguide/README.md

 end
 ```

-Take a look at `config/initializers/trailguide.rb` in this for a full list of defaults and examples of available configuration.
+Take a look at [`config/initializers/trailguide.rb`](https://github.com/markrebec/trailguide/blob/master/config/initializers/trailguide.rb) in this repo for a full list of defaults and examples of the available configuration options.

-### Defining Experiments
+### Configuring Experiments

-Before you can start running experiments in your app, you'll need to define and configure them.
+Before you can start running experiments in your app you'll need to define and configure them.
 There are a few options for defining experiments - YAML files, a ruby DSL, or custom classes - and they all inherit the base `TrailGuide::Experiment.configuration` for defaults, which can be overridden per-experiment.

 #### YAML